modcs/qrods/README.md

 library into their project.
 </p>
 <p align="justify">
-For a complete knowledge about QRODS (and RODEX), please download the QRODS User Manual.
+For a complete knowledge about QRODS (and RODEX), please refers the <a href="https://github.com/modcs/qrods/blob/master/QRODS_User_Manual.pdf">QRODS User Manual</a>.
 </p>